Apocalyptic and post-apocalyptic fiction: Comics

 Killraven (Jonathan Raven) is a fictional character appearing in American comic books published by Marvel Comics.
-Created by co-plotters Roy Thomas and Neal Adams, scriptwriter Gerry Conway, the Martians from H. G. Wells' The War of the Worlds return in 2001 for another attempt at conquering the planet (later retconned as extrasolar aliens using Mars as a staging area).
+Created by co-plotters Roy Thomas and Neal Adams and scriptwriter Gerry Conway, the Martians from H. G. Wells' The War of the Worlds return in 2001 for another attempt at conquering the planet, later retconned as extrasolar aliens using Mars as a staging area.
 After humanity's enslavement, men not used as breeders or collaborators are trained and forced to battle gladiator-style for the Martians' amusement; women are used as breeders to supply infants, which are eaten by the Martians as a delicacy.
 Jonathan Raven, dubbed Killraven as his gladiatorial nom de guerre, escapes with the help of the gladiatorial "keeper", but without his brother, Deathraven.
 Killraven joins the Freemen, a group of freedom fighters against Martian oppression.

 Deathlok is a Marvel comic book character created by Rich Buckler and Doug Moench.
-Colonel Luther Manning is an American soldier who was fatally injured and reanimated in a post-apocalyptic future (originally given the date of 1990) as the experimental cyborg Deathlok the Demolisher.
+Colonel Luther Manning is an American soldier who was fatally injured and reanimated in a post-apocalyptic future, originally given the date of 1990, as the experimental cyborg Deathlok the Demolisher.
 He verbally communicates with his symbiotic computer, to which he refers as the abbreviated "'Puter".
-He battles the evil corporate and military regimes that have taken over the United States, while simultaneously struggling not to lose his humanity.
+He battles the evil corporate and military regimes that have taken over the United States, while simultaneously struggling to retain his humanity.

 Hercules, as portrayed in the DC comic book series titled Hercules Unbound, featured the adventures of Hercules in a post-apocalyptic future.
 It made use of characters and concepts, such as the Atomic Knights and the intelligent animals from Jack Kirby's Kamandi, the Last Boy on Earth series as an attempt to tie in some of the future series.

 Judge Dredd is set in a future Earth damaged by World War III, a nuclear war instigated by corrupt U.S. President "Bad" Bob Booth in 2070.
 The majority of the world was left an irradiated wasteland filled with hostile mutant lifeforms, with the surviving population being centralized in the so-called Mega-Cities, massive urban sprawls covering entire states created to deal with overpopulation during the 21st century.
-Further massive conflicts during the comics' present, such as the "Apocalypse War" against East-Meg (the government of the former Soviet territories) and the "Day Of Chaos" has caused even more destruction.
+Further massive conflicts during the comics' present, such as the "Apocalypse War" against East-Meg, the government of the former Soviet territories, and the "Day Of Chaos" cause even more destruction.

 Axa is set on a post-apocalyptic Earth in the year 2080.
-Axa is a woman who, having grown sick of the regimented and stifling society inside a domed city, flees into the untamed wilderness.
-The strip mixed elements of science fiction and sword-swinging barbarian tales (the lead character herself bears more than a casual similarity to Red Sonja).
+The titular character is a woman who, having grown sick of the regimented and stifling society inside a domed city, flees into the untamed wilderness.
+The strip mixed elements of science fiction and sword-swinging barbarian tales; the lead character herself resembles Red Sonja.